Emergency-Proof Your Course

 This faculty academic preparedness guide has been designed to provide Mason faculty with strategies for dealing with instructional options that might be necessary in the event of an epidemic, long-term inclement weather crisis, or any type of disaster that would prevent students and faculty from attending class.

 The process of “Emergency-proofing Your Course” will prepare faculty members to use technology in various ways to assist in student learning and engagement when Mason campuses are closed.
 Through the use of technology, the student learning process can be continued outside of traditional class sessions.
-This preparedness guide focuses on three key topics:
+The preparedness guide focuses on this topic:

 This emergency toolkit will provide Mason faculty with alternative strategies for: